wilhelmklopp/emojikit/README.md

 We are making the world a better place every day.
 With emoji. :punch:

 UPDATE: It is now compulsory for all commit messages to have emoji! :fire:

+# Build process:
+- Run createCSS.py and copy the contents from the destination file to css/emojikit.css without replacing the top bit
+- run emoji/resize_emoji.py to resize and copy all the emoji from the 160x160 to all other size folders.